Syrian state media says dozens of Israeli rockets fired into Syria

 Israeli media said residents of Metulla, on the Lebanese border, had been instructed to go to bomb shelters.
 There was no official confirmation.

-Syria’s state news agency SANA and a war monitor, the Syrian Observatory for Human Rights, had reported artillery fire from Israeli-held territory at Baath City, located near the border.
+Syria’s state news agency, SANA, and a war monitor, the Syrian Observatory for Human Rights, had reported artillery fire from Israeli-held territory at Baath City, located near the border.
 The Observatory said rockets were fired at military positions of the Syrian army and allied forces.

 A correspondent for SANA said strikes were targeting Syrian air defense brigades and attempting to destroy radar installations.